-- e.
-Alternative signage concepts that comply with the provisions to which the exceptions requested have been evaluated, and undue hardship would result if the strict adherence to the provision is required. - f.
-A scenic quality analysis demonstrates that the exception, if approved, will be consistent with the threshold attainment findings listed in the Scenic Quality Management Program (SQIP). - g.
-The exception which is approved shall not increase the number, area, and height of the existing sign or signs for which the exception is requested. - h.
+- g.
+The exception which is approved shall not increase the number, area and height of the existing sign or signs for which the exception is requested. - h.
 The exception is the minimum departure from the standards. - 24.
 Permit Issuing Authority.
 Upon making the requisite findings by TRPA under the provisions of Section 38.2.3 of the TRPA Code of Ordinances, Placer County shall assume lead responsibility for permit issuance and enforcement of these sign regulations as set forth in the County's Enforcement Ordinance.
-TRPA shall retain responsibility for the amortization requirements required under Chapter 38.12 of the Code and for the review and enforcement of state and federal signage exempt from Placer County review authority. - D. Sign Design Guidelines.
-Signs shall be designed in accordance with the following guidelines: - Signs should be designed and located to be compatible with their surroundings in terms of size, shape, color, texture, and lighting. - Signs should be simple in design and easy to read, with the number of lettering styles and amount of copy kept to a minimum - preferably giving only the name of the business. - Reflective, fluorescent, and primary colors should be avoided.
+TRPA shall retain responsibility for the amortization requirements required under Chapter 38.12 of the Code and for the review and enforcement of state and federal-signage exempt from Placer County review authority. - D. Sign Design Guidelines.
+Signs shall should be designed in accordance with the following guidelines: - Signs should be designed and located to be compatible with their surroundings in terms of size, shape, color, texture, and lighting. - Signs should be simple in design and easy to read, with the number of lettering styles and amount of copy kept to a minimum preferably giving only the name of the business. - Reflective, fluorescent, and primary colors should be avoided.
 Reader boards are prohibited, with the exception of theaters, master identification signs in conjunction with a signage plan, schools, religious assembly facilities, community centers, or community recreation centers. - 4.
-Architectural details of a building often suggest a location, size, or shape for a sign.
-Signage should complement the architectural details of the building.
-Signs that violate the architectural integrity of the building to which it is attached will not be allowed.
-Signs should also help to establish a visual continuity with adjacent storefronts and store signs relating directly to the store entrance. - 5.
+Architectural details of a building often suggest a location, size, or shape for sign.
+Signage should complement the architectural details of the building Signs that violate the architectural integrity of the building to which it is attached will not be allowed.
+Signs should also help to establish a visus continuity with adjacent storefronts and store signs relating directly to the store entrance. - 5.
 Signs should be oriented toward pedestrians or vehicles in close proximity.